kyma-project/btp-manager/docs/workflows.md

 No parameters are passed from the calling pipeline (callee).

 The pipeline:
-- checkouts code and sets up the cache,
+- checks out code and sets up the cache
-- sets up go environment,
+- sets up the Go environment
 - invokes `make test`.